afenicio/afenicio/README.md

 ### Hello World 👋
-#### Here you can find a list of personal repositories concerning NatSystem
+#### Here you can find a list of personal repositories/resources concerning NatSystem
-##### Feel free to test, use or modify whatever... and remember that nothing is BUG-free here :)
+##### Feel free to test, use or modify whatever... and remember: nothing is BUG-free here :)

 - [Syrenad Extension for Chrome](https://github.com/afenicio/syrenad-extension "Syrenad Extension for Chrome")
 - AutoHotKeys for Syrenad (Not Yet Available)